sw1ft747/Server-side-Auto-Bunnyhop/README.md

 # Injectable Module
 Download appropriate **autobhop.dll** file and inject it using any DLL Injector

 I added a beep sound to notify about the module's status.
 One beep - successful activation/deactivation of bunnyhop, two - unsuccessful

+Hold key **END** for a bit to disable Auto Bunnyhop and unload module

 # Clients
 If client will use Auto Bunnyhop on Listen/Dedicated Server then it will work the same as on server (no shaky)